People are at the center of everything we do. The Focus on the Customer goal includes the following objectives:

 Customers also can use this information to see if their concerns match those of others when determining their need to contact us.
 TxDOT values its customers and their issues.
 We continuously seek to provide both information and resolution.

 What are the results?
-The top five complaint issues received by TxDOT so far in fiscal year 2021 have been related to pavement condition, construction, road debris/litter/dead animal, intersection safety, and traffic signals.
+The top five complaint issues received by TxDOT so far in fiscal year 2022 have been related to traffic signals, construction, pavement conditions, intersection safety, and road debris/litter/dead animals.

 Description: Measurement of time required to answer an incoming TxTag call.